 A well-woman’s exam is an exam that consists of multiple parts to help the doctor get a general look at a woman’s overall reproductive health.
 Well-woman’s exams are performed annually on women 18-years or older, whether or not they are sexually active, or women younger than 18 if they are sexually active.
 Typically, the patient’s weight and blood pressure are taken.
 The doctor or nurse asks questions regarding the patient’s health habits (smoking, drug use, alcohol intake, caffeine intake) as well as sexual habits (use of birth control and protection, how many partners they have had since their last visit, if they have had any STD testing done since their last visit or after their most recent partner, etc.).
 Family medical history is discussed, as well as current medications.
 You may also be asked about certain immunizations, like the HPV vaccines, during your visit.

 Mammograms are x-rays of the breasts.
-Mammograms are typically performed on women who are 40 and older and are done to screen for tumors before they are large enough to be felt.
-Mammograms may be performed on women younger than 40 if cancer is prevalent in their family or to confirm whether or not masses detected via palpation are tumors.
+Mammograms are typically performed on women who are 40 and older and are done to screen for malignancies before they are large enough to be felt.
+Mammograms may be performed on women younger than 40 if cancer is prevalent in their family or to confirm whether or not masses detected via palpation are possibly malignant.

 Pelvic exams consist of three parts: A visual examination of the pelvic area is conducted, during which the doctor or nurse inspects the outer or external genitalia (the mons pubis, vulva (consisting of the labia majora and labia minora) and the clitoral hood) while the woman is laying back with her feet in foot-holds called stirrups.
 The doctor or nurse practitioner looks for abnormalities like discoloration, ulcers, genital warts, lesions, etc.